How & where to buy Solana (SOL) online

-This guide introduces you to SOL tokens and Solana, and by the end of it you will know where to buy SOL tokens, the history of the platform, and its future investment prospects.
+This guide introduces you to SOL tokens and Solana, and by the end of it, you will know how to buy SOL crypto and if now is a good time to invest.

 How to buy Solana online – a step-by-step guide

 - Bitpanda: Bitpanda is a strong option when choosing a crypto exchange.
 It has a good user interface and supports plenty of coins.
-Join Bitpanda and buy SOL today >
+Join Bitpanda today >

 - Binance: Many crypto investors open a Binance account because it is the largest exchange by trade volume.
 It supports many coins and has plenty of charts and tools for you to use.
 Sign up for a Binance account now >